 DAY 2 :

-4. Let rise for 1 hour.
-Divide dough into 3 pieces (350 g), pre-shape into rounds, let rest for 10-15 minutes.
-In the meantime, combine ingredients for beer crunch in small bowl.
+Cover pre-shaped dough pieces and let them rest for 20 minutes.
+In the meantime, combine ingredients for beer crunch in a small bowl.

-5. Fold 3 sides of rounds into center to make triangles.
+Fold each dough round from 3 sides to the middle to make a triangle.
 Place on parchment lined baking sheet, seam side down.
 Generously spread beer paste over loaves, also from the sides, then dust with rye flour.
 (Don't cover, or the foil will stick.)